Automatically balance your team’s workload with load balancing rules

 - If you are at the limit, the rule engine will stop assigning to you, but a teammate can manually still assign to you.

-- Load balancing applies to all assignment rule types, not just the Load balancing option in the rule action.
-In other words, assignment rules that are Assign to teammate, Assign randomly, and Assign round-robin all fall within the load balancing limit.
+- Load balancing applies only to the Load balancing option in the rule action, not other assignment rule types.
+In other words, assignment rules that are Assign to teammate, Assign randomly, and Assign round-robin do not fall within the load balancing limit.

 - We recommend that you only have one Assign in group rule to avoid confusion, as rules can only assign conversations that are not already assigned.
 In other words, the earliest assignment rule will trigger but subsequent ones won’t work to re-assign these conversations.